Brittany Holberg: Murder case

 Holberg killed A.B.
 Towery on November 13, 1996, after a fight.
 According to Holberg, Towery had been paying her for sex for several years prior.
 On the day of the murder, Holberg testified, Towery had attacked her with a frying pan after discovering her smoking drugs in his apartment.
 She claimed to have struggled with him for several minutes until he pulled out strands of her hair, at which point she "lost it" and stabbed him several times before shoving a brass pole down his throat.
 Prosecutors claimed that Holberg had killed Towery in order to steal his money and prescription drugs, which made the murder a capital offence.
 Evidence of this theory included Towery's wallet, which was found open at the crime scene, and the testimony of two witnesses who had seen her counting money in the aftermath of the killing.

 After killing Towery, Holberg fled to Tennessee.
 She was arrested in Memphis in February 1997 and extradited back to Texas.
 At her trial, Vickie Kirkpatrick, a confidential informant for the Amarillo Police Department, testified Holberg had admitted to her that she had murdered Towery in order to steal from him.
-She claimed Holberg had described the killing as "fun and amazing".
+She claimed Holberg had described the killing as "fun and amazing", and had expressed a willingness to kill again.
 Kirkpatrick later recanted her testimony in 2011, claiming that prosecutors had coerced her into testifying against Holberg by threatening her with a pending burglary case.
 Holberg was found guilty of murder in the commission of a robbery and sentenced to death.
 One of Towery's sons later recalled that he had smuggled a gun into the courtroom in order to kill Holberg during the trial, but had changed his mind at the last second.

 Holberg filed an appeal in the Court of Criminal Appeals of Texas, but on November 29, 2000, the appeals court upheld the decision of the trial court.